-Clause 99 amends the Proceeds of Crime (Money Laundering) Act so as to extend FinTRAC's access to government databases to include national security databases, as well as those relating to law enforcement.
+Clause 100 amends the Proceeds of Crime (Money Laundering) and Terrorist Financing Act so as to extend FINTRAC's access to government databases to include national security databases, as well as those relating to law enforcement.

-Clause 100 amends the Proceeds of Crime (Money Laundering) Act, to permit FinTRAC to disclose certain information to or receive it from other bodies or agencies that regulate or supervise persons or entities subject to that Act's financial transaction record-keeping and reporting requirements (i.e., those that deal with large amounts of money, such as banks and other financial sector businesses, law firms, casinos, etc.).
-The information received or disclosed by FinTRAC must relate to a person's or an entity's compliance with the transaction record-keeping and reporting requirements under the Proceeds of Crime (Money Laundering) Act and may be used only for purposes relating to such compliance.
+Clause 101 amends the Proceeds of Crime (Money Laundering) and Terrorist Financing Act to permit FINTRAC to disclose certain information to or receive it from other bodies or agencies that regulate or supervise persons or entities subject to that Act's financial transaction record-keeping and reporting requirements (i.e., those that deal with large amounts of money, such as banks and other financial sector businesses, law firms, casinos, etc.).
+In Committee, officials clarified that information sharing would occur only pursuant to an agreement with the body or agency.
+The information received or disclosed by FINTRAC must relate to a person's or an entity's compliance with the transaction record-keeping and reporting requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act and may be used only for purposes relating to such compliance.